Navigating the Pros and Cons of DSCR Loans

 Unfortunately, like all types of loans, DSCR loans have pros and cons that may make you reconsider whether this option is right for you.
 The cons of DSCR loans include the following:

 - Large down payments: Most lenders require a large down payment of at least 20%, which may be higher than some conventional mortgages.

 - Higher interest rates: DSCR rates are typically higher because these loans are riskier investments for the lender.
 Additionally, the lender can require you to pay higher service fees; the higher your loan amount, the more those will cost.

-- Limited financing: DSCR loans offer amounts up to $5,000,000.
+- Limited financing: DSCR loans offer amounts from $100,000 minimum to $5,000,000 maximum.
 If you’re purchasing multiple properties or an expensive property in an expensive market, these loans might not be right for you.

 - For rentals only: DSCR loans are for rental properties only; they can’t be used for a primary residence or to fix and flip a home.
 Instead, you can only use a DSCR loan for a property that generates cash flow.
 If you plan to flip a home, you’ll need another type of mortgage loan.